prioritizr/prioritizr/cran-comments.md

 ## Notes

 * checking installed package size ...
-NOTE installed size is  6.6Mb sub-directories of 1Mb or more: doc    1.2Mb libs   3.2Mb
+NOTE installed size is 35.7Mb sub-directories of 1Mb or more: doc    1.9Mb libs  31.5Mb

     **The package makes extensive use of C++ code to reduce run time.**

-* checking package dependencies ...
-NOTE
-  Packages suggested but not available for checking: 'gurobi', 'rcbc'

-    **The package provides the (optional) functionality to solve optimization problems using the gurobi and rcbc R packages.
-The gurobi R package is distributed with Gurobi software suite (and not available on CRAN), and the rcbc R package is only available on GitHub (https://github.com/dirkschumacher/rcbc).
-The package documentation provides instructions for installing these R packages.**

 ## Test environments